ridwanabdillahi/rfcs/text/0000-rustflags.md

 This RFC aims to improve the experience of enabling Rust compiler flags for specific crates when building Rust projects by adding a new option, `--rustflags <RUSTFLAGS>`.
-This would have the same effect as `cargo rustc -- <RUSTFLAGS>` but would also be available for use by other subcommands such as `bench, build, check, run` and `test`.
+This would have the same effect as `cargo rustc -- <RUSTFLAGS>` but would also be available for use by other subcommands such as `bench, build, check, doc, fix, install, package, run` and `test`.
 This allows a Rust project to be built and tested for instance without forcing a new compilation and losing the rustflags that were set when invoking `cargo rustc`.
+This option sets `<RUSTFLAGS>` for the current crate only and not all crates in the dependency graph.

 # Motivation
 [motivation]: #motivation